rafaelbacungan/rafaelbacungan/README.md

 # Rafael Bacungan

-<p>I'm a full-stack developer by trade who's been exposed to various work environments from corporations, to startups.
-While still being young in my career, as well as being inherently curious, I try to continuously improve my skills as a developer by creating projects and solutions utilizing both in-demand and emerging technologies.</p>
+<p>I'm a full-time <s>spaghetti chef</s> Software Engineer specializing in Full-Stack development.
+I've been exposed to various work environments from corporations, to startups.
+While still I'm young in my career, on top of being inherently curious, I try to continuously improve my skills as a developer by creating projects and solutions utilizing both in-demand and emerging technologies.
+You know, the usual self improvement stuff that devs do.</p>

 #